What will I study as an apprentice?

 What can I expect to be paid as an apprentice?

-From 1st October 2016 the Government’s minimum wage rate for apprentices is £3.40 per hour.
-The new rate will apply to:
+The Government’s minimum wage rate for apprentices is £3.50 per hour.
+The rate applies to:

 - Apprentices under 19.